bednaJedna/playwright_playground/README.md

 ## What is currently implemented:

-- tests are running on chromium
+- tests are running on all browsers
 - Page Object Pattern implemented
 - mochajs test framework is used
 - mochajs native spec console reporting is used